aneshlya/ispc/docs/ispc.rst

 case.
-(It is legal to have a ``break`` in a regular ``for`` loop that's nested inside a ``foreach`` loop.)  ``continue`` statements are legal in ``foreach`` loops; they have the same effect as in regular ``for`` loops: a program instances that executes a ``continue`` statement effectively skips over the rest of the loop body for the current iteration.
+(It is legal to have a ``break`` in a regular ``for`` loop that's nested inside a ``foreach`` loop.)  ``continue`` statements are legal in ``foreach`` loops; they have the same effect as in regular ``for`` loops: a program instance that executes a ``continue`` statement effectively skips over the rest of the loop body for the current iteration.

 It is also currently illegal to have nested ``foreach`` statements; this